purpleidea/flabbergast/README.md

 There are two important pieces of documentation: the friendly [manual](flabbergast-manual.md) and the [API docs](http://docs.flabbergast.org).
 You might want to consult the [glossary](glossary.md) when you get started.

+The manual describes the syntax is broad strokes and a more prosaic explanation of how it works with examples.
+It also describes philosophy, design patterns, and libraries.
+It's worth looking at some of the [examples](examples).
+If you want more whimsical examples, look at the [Rosetta Code](rosettacode) solutions.

-The language spec describes the syntax and behaviour with formal semantics (or, at least, a poorly-written attempt at formal semantics).
+For programming language geeks, the [language spec](http://docs.flabbergast.org/flabbergast_language.7.html) describes the syntax and behaviour with formal semantics (or, at least, a poorly-written attempt at formal semantics).
 This is provided as a manual page such that it is included with the installed packages.

-The manual describes the syntax is broader strokes and a more prosaic explanation of how it works with examples.
-It also describes philosophy, design patterns, and libraries.

-The language can be compiled to a virtual machine simpler to implement than the full language spec and a self-hosting compiler is provided.
+If interested in compiler hacking, the language can be compiled to a virtual machine simpler to implement than the full language spec and a self-hosting compiler is provided.
 The VM is documented in the [KWS VM](kws-vm.md) document, which does not include formal semantics because they are largely implied by the language spec.

-## Implementation
-There are two implementations of Flabbergast.
-The self-hosting version targets the JVM and the CLR.

-The self-hosting compiler is rather strange, as it is not really self-hosting.
-The self-hosting compiler is actually a Flabbergast program that, with added syntax templates, generates a compiler for a Flabbergast compiler in a target programming language.
-This generated compiler reduces Flabbergast syntax to KWS VM bytecode, which are then reduced to the native VM's bytecode.
-This is conceptually easier to understand and allows more code re-use.

-Each platform also contains an implementation of the runtime library and non-portable pieces of each library.

 ## Installation
 For Ubuntu and Debian systems, Flabbergast can be easily installed by: